mauricerenck/indieConnector/README.md

 - Receive Webmentions on your site
 - Shows a Webmention overview in the panel
-- Sends out Webmentions via Hook so other plugins can subscribe and use them
+- Propagates Webmentions via Hook so other plugins can subscribe and use them

 ---